-Kidneys are an excellent source of riboflavin (B2) – a water-soluble vitamin (that is readily flushed out of your system, which is why you need to consume it daily), important for properly metabolizing carbs, proteins and fats for the energy needs of your body, as well as for your overall physical development and health.
+Kidneys are an excellent source of riboflavin (B2) – a water-soluble vitamin (that is readily flushed out of your system, which is why you need to consume it daily).
+It is important for properly metabolizing carbs, proteins, and fats for the energy needs of your body, as well as for your overall physical development and health.

 Additionally, they are a great source of vitamin B12, niacin, selenium, phosphorus and iron.

 A 100 g serving of beef kidneys contains 103 calories, 17.4 g protein, 3.1 g fat, and 0.3 g net carbs.

 Beef and pork kidneys should be relatively easy to find.

 Beef tongue is considered a delicacy in some parts of the world, and is somewhat more similar to muscle meat compared to other types of organ meat (such as liver and kidneys, for example), while also being high in fat.
 It is very rich in the B-vitamins, such as riboflavin (B2), niacin (B3), B12 and B6.